open-ephys/onix-docs/source/Hardware Guide/Breakout Board/updating-breakout-firmware.rst

 ###############################################

 .. warning::
-     Connecting or disconnecting the breakout board while the PC is on causes damage to the FMChost.
+     Connecting or disconnecting the breakout board while the PC is on damages the Controller.

 #.
 Power off the PC to which the breakout board is connected.